trapexit/scorch/README.md

 ### Automation

 A typical setup would probably be initialized manually by using **add** or **append**.
-After it's finished creating the database a cron job can be created to check, update, and append to the database.
-By not placing **scorch** into verbose mode only failures will be printed and the output from the job running will be emailed to the user.
+After it's finished creating the database a cron job can be created to check, update, append, and cleanup the database.
+By not placing **scorch** into verbose mode only differences or failures will be printed and the output from the job running will be emailed to the user (if setup to do so).

 ```
 #!/bin/sh

-scorch -d /var/tmp/hash.db check+update /tmp/files
+scorch check+update /tmp/files
-scorch -d /var/tmp/hash.db append /tmp/files
+scorch append /tmp/files
-scorch -d /var/tmp/hash.db cleanup /tmp/files
+scorch cleanup /tmp/files
 ```

-Since if a file's modify time or size change it is likely it was changed intentionally the **check+update** instruction will warn about the change and update the database rather than indicating it's a corruption ("FAILED").
-Only if the mtime and size are the same and the hashes differ do we consider it corrupted.

 # Support